mataroa-blog/mataroa/README.md

 python manage.py runserver
 ```

-Or, if you prefer to run the web server under Docker:
+Or, if Docker is preferred for running the web server:

 ```sh
 docker-compose up web
 ```

-In which case, `DATABASE_URL` in `.env` should be like this:
+If opting for the Docker case, `DATABASE_URL` in `.env` should be like this:

 ```sh
 DATABASE_URL="postgres://postgres:postgres@db:5432/postgres"
 ```

-You can also run just the database using Docker and the webserver without,
+There is also the alternative of running just the database using Docker and
-in which case `.env` would be like this:
+the webserver without.
+In this case `.env` should be like this:

 ```sh
 DATABASE_URL="postgres://postgres:postgres@127.0.0.1:5432/postgres"
 ```

-and you would start the database like so:
+And the database would start like so:

 ```sh
 docker-compose up db
 ```

 ## Testing

+Using the Django test runner:

 ```sh
 python manage.py test